tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/开发指南/使用实践/消息标签过滤_intl_en.md

 If a consumer configures no tags when subscribing to a topic, all messages in the topic will be delivered to the consumer for consumption.

+> !Message tag is a subscription dimension.
+The same subscription cannot subscribe to messages with different tags; that is, messages with different tags need to be placed in different subscriptions.

 ## Use Cases

-Generally, messages with the same business attributes are stored in the same topic; for example, when an order transaction topic contains messages of order placement transactions, payment transactions, and delivery transactions, and if you want to consume only one type of transaction messages in your business, you can filter them on the client, but this will waste bandwidth resources.
+Generally, messages with the same business attributes are stored in the same topic.
+For example, when an order transaction topic contains messages of order placements, payments, and deliveries, and if you want to consume only one type of transaction messages in your business, you can filter them on the client, but this will waste bandwidth resources.

 To solve this problem, TDMQ for Pulsar supports filtering on the broker.
 You can set one or more tags during message production and subscribe to specified tags during consumption.

 ![img](https://qcloudimg.tencent-cloud.cn/raw/b8f99a8fe44f31f67367d5b64bde8b88.png)

-## Limits
+## Notes